 Who is eligible for grants in indiana?

-Eligibility is set by each funding program, but grants in indiana in this category most often support: Public University, Nonprofits, Tribal Organization and State Government.
+Eligibility is set by each funding program, but grants in indiana in this category most often support: State Government, Public University, Nonprofits and Tribal Organization.
 Check each grant's eligibility summary for the exact applicant types and requirements.

 How much funding is available?